-- ▶ New or additional capital or finance being introduced to the business to return the balance sheet to a solvent position or to remove the cashflow pressures. - ▶ A sale or acquisition of the company. - ► A company voluntary arrangement or administration.
+- ▶ New or additional capital or finance being introduced to the business to return the balance sheet to a solvent position or to remove the cashflow pressures. - ▶ A sale or acquisition of the company or business. - ► A company voluntary arrangement or individual voluntary arrangement